 So what then to do with the neck?
 Make if feel long.
 And turn it in the same direction as your pelvis and ribcage.

-And as for your eyes, fix them on a single point or focus them inwards.
+And as for your eyes, fix them on a single point outside of yourself.
+Use a point that helps you to deep the twist.
+Or focus your gaze inwards.
 Look inside your body.

-Some of the standing yoga poses that these actions can be used in include triangle forward fold (parsvottanasana), triangle twist (pivrtta trikonasana) and warrior 1.
-You can also try it in chair pose.
+Some of the standing yoga poses that these rotation actions can be used in include: triangle forward fold, triangle twist and warrior 1.
+You can also try these actions in chair pose.

-Seated yog poses that you can use these actions in include seated forward bend with legs crossed, bound angle or butterfly yoga pose, frog pose, half splits, low pigeon and high pigeon.
+Seated yoga poses that you can use these actions in include: seated forward bend with legs crossed, bound angle or butterfly yoga pose, frog pose, half splits, low pigeon and high pigeon.

 You can also use them in backbending yoga poses like bridge and wheel pose as well as in forward bending yoga poses.

-It can also be useful in poses where the arms support the weight of the body.
-Downward dog, chaturanga, table top yoga pose and reverse plank.
+You can also play with these actions in poses where the arms support the weight of the body such as in Downward dog, chaturanga dandasana, table top yoga pose and reverse plank.